KASA Stadium

 KASA Stadium or Karbi Anglong Sports Association (KASA) Stadium is a multi-purpose stadium in Diphu, Karbi Anglong, Assam, India.
 It is used mainly for football and athletics.

 Stadium

 The stadium has capacity of 9,000 spectators.
-The inaugural friendly match was held between the then champions of the Assam State Premier League, Karbi Anglong Morning Star FC, and Asaduzzaman FC from Bangladesh.
+The inaugural friendly match was held between the then champions of the Assam State Premier League, Karbi Anglong Morning Star, and Asaduzzaman FC from Bangladesh.

 Competitive sports

 The stadium hosts the CEM Gold Cup football tournament, organised jointly by the Karbi Anglong Sports Association, West Karbi Anglong Sports Association, and Karbi Anglong Autonomous Council (KAAC).
-The 5th edition of the tournament was won by Karbi Anglong Morning Star FC by defeating Hyderabad FC Reserves and Academy 4-2 in the penalty shootout.
+The 5th edition of the tournament was won by Karbi Anglong Morning Star FC by defeating Hyderabad Reserves and Academy 4—2 in the penalty shootout.

 Facility

 The stadium has indoor badminton ground, Indoor Gym, Guest room, Swimming pool.